happner/happner-suite/packages/happn-3/README.md

 Defining authType by user:
 --------------------------
-### This security service is being created with the parameter `allowUserChooseAuthProvider: false` that disables the authType being provided on request, this means the authType must be attached to the user, or the default happn authentication provider will be used:
+### This below instance's security service is being created with the option `allowUserChooseAuthProvider: false`, that disables the authType being provided on request, this means the authType must be attached to the user, requests with authType defined against a server configured with `allowUserChooseAuthProvider: false` will be rejected as with an "Invalid credentials" response:
 ```javascript
 let happn = require('happn-3');
 let service = await happn.service.create({